openmultiplayer/web/docs/scripting/callbacks/OnFilterScriptExit.md

 ## Related Callbacks

-- [OnFilterSciptInit](OnFilterScriptInit): Called when a filterscript is loaded.
+- [OnFilterScriptInit](OnFilterScriptInit): Called when a filterscript is loaded.
 - [OnGameModeInit](OnGameModeInit): Called when a gamemode starts.
 - [OnGameModeExit](OnGameModeExit): Called when a gamemode ends.